Columbia College Chicago: 1104 South Wabash Avenue

 1104 South Wabash Avenue, built in 1891, is on the City of Chicago Landmarks (1996) and is listed on the National Register of Historic Places (1980).
 Built by William LeBaron Jenney, acknowledged as the inventor of the skyscraper for his fire-proofed metal skeleton-frame designs, the Ludington Building, as it was historically known, represents his continuing experimentation as the first entirely terra cotta-clad skyscraper.
 The structure is also a rare survivor, being one of only two extant loft buildings in Chicago built by Jenney.

 This eight-story, steel-frame building, boasting one of the finest examples of a terra-cotta clad façade, was commissioned by Mary Ludington Barnes for the American Book Company (1890), which was owned by her husband, Charles Barnes.
 At the time, Chicago was a national center for the publishing industry, as demonstrated by this building and many others, particularly those on Chicago's Printers Row, and including the former Lakeside Press Building owned by Columbia College.
 The American Book Company built the building to house its offices, printing presses, packaging and shipping operations.
 Its frame was built to withstand the weight and vibrations of the presses, which were originally located on the fourth through sixth floors, and to accommodate the anticipated eight-story addition that was never built.
 Its status as a manufacturing facility determined its form as a loft building, with a practical and efficient interior that had few elegant original elements.
 Its location, between the Baltimore and Ohio Railroad's Grand Central Station at Harrison and Wells Streets and the Illinois Central Railroad's Central Station at Michigan Avenue and Roosevelt Road, made it ideal for the distribution of the company's products.

 The Ludington Building was owned by descendants of its original owners until 1960, although it was occupied by many different tenants, including the Pepsodent toothpaste company in the 1910s and 1920s.
 In 1960, it was sold to Warshawsky and Company, an autoparts firm, for use as a storage facility.
 The college purchased the building from Warshawsky in 1999.
-The Ludington currently houses the school's Center for Book and Paper Arts, a portion of the Film and Video Department, the Glass Curtain Gallery and the Conaway Multicultural Center.
+The Ludington currently houses the school's Center for Book and Paper Arts, the Glass Curtain Gallery and the Conaway Multicultural Center.
+The majority of the building is used for offices, classrooms and studios of the Department of Cinema and Television Arts.
+The college's 260-seat state of the art Film Row Cinema theater is located on the 8th floor.